agroal/pgagroal/doc/man/pgagroal-admin.1.rst

 OPTIONS
 =======

+-f, --file FILE
+  Set the path to a user file

--U, --user user
+-U, --user USER
   Set the user name

--P, --password password
+-P, --password PASSWORD
   Set the password for the user

--u, --users USERS_FILE
-  Set the path to the pgagroal_users.conf file

 -V, --version
   Display version information